railsuser2014/openobject-doc-book-en/1/1_2_Guided_Tour/1_2_Guided_Tour_openerp.rst

 Need more?
 ==========

-You have been through a brisk, brief overview of many of the main functional areas of OpenERP.
+You have been guided through a brisk, brief overview of many of the main functional areas of OpenERP.
 Some of these – a large proportion of the core modules – are treated in more detail in the following chapters.

 You can use the menu :menuselection:`Administration --> Modules --> Modules` to find the remaining modules that have been loaded into your installation but not yet installed in your database.
-Some modules have only minor side-effects to OpenERP (such as :mod:`base_iban`), some have quite extensive effects (such as the various charts of accounts), and some make fundamental additions (such as :mod:`multi_company`).
+Some modules have only minor side-effects to OpenERP (such as :mod:`google_maps`), some have quite extensive effects (such as the various charts of accounts), and some make fundamental additions.

 But there are now more than hundred modules available.
-You can install as per you need.
+You can install them according to your needs.

 A brief description is available for each module, but the most thorough way of understanding their functionality is to install one and try it.
 So, pausing only to prepare another test database to try